Angela Bassett Nabs First Major Acting Award for a Marvel Movie, Nineteen Years After Her First Globes Win - NewsBreak

 After making history, Angela Bassett proves she’s an icon, becoming the first actor to win a Golden Globe for her performance in a Marvel Cinematic Universe film, Black Panther: Wakanda Forever.
 Her career has reached an incredible height since the 1980s and continuously fluttering until today.
 Bassett has successfully...

-The incredible last year of TV and film will be honored during the 2023 Screen Actors Guild Awards.
-The annual awards show will take place on February 26, 2023, at the Fairmont Century Plaza in Los Angeles.
-The 29th annual SAG Awards will be streamed on Netflix’s YouTube channel as part of a new deal with Netflix.
-The 2023 nominees were unveiled on January 10 by Emily In Paris star Ashley Park and The White Lotus breakout Haley Lu Richardson.
+‘Top Gun: Maverick’s Glen Powell Addresses Sequel Rumors on Golden Globes Red Carpet

-Costume Designers Guild Awards: ‘Avatar: Way of Water,’ ‘Elvis,’ ‘Babylon’ Among Nominees
+Top Gun: Maverick star Glen Powell made his way on the red carpet for the 80th annual Golden Globes awards Tuesday night.
+Of course, it didn’t take long for him to be asked about a potential third film in the Top Gun series.
+When asked point blank about the status of the sequel, the Hidden Figures actor was vague, but positive. “[That’s] above my paygrade,” he joked to Variety.
+“You know, people are starting to it feels like it’s less vague than it was at one point.
+So we’ll see.”

-Celebrating its 25th anniversary this year, the Costume Designers Guild Awards (CDGA) have announced their 2023 nominees in eight categories across film and television.
-The awards, to be held Monday, Feb.
-27, at the Fairmont Century City, recognize excellence in costume design in such areas as contemporary, period, reality, shortform and sci-fi/fantasy.
-Costume and set designer Deborah L. Scott, an Academy Award winner for Titanic, is set to receive the Career Achievement Award at the awards show.
-Scott — whose credits include Back to the Future, E.T. the Extra-Terrestrial, Transformers, The Amazing Spiderman 2 and Avatar — also is nominated this...
+‘Avatar: The Way of Water,’ ‘Black Panther: Wakanda Forever’ and ‘Elvis’ Among Art Directors Guild Nominees

-Golden Globes Second Round Of Presenters Include Jenna Ortega, Regina Hall, Henry Golding, Jennifer Coolidge, Letitia Wright & More
+The Art Directors Guild (IATSE Local 800) announced the nominations for the 27th annual ADG Excellence in Production Design Awards.
+Live-action features are divided into three categories: period, fantasy and contemporary film.
+Nominees for a period film are All Quiet On The Western Front, Babylon, Elvis, The Fabelmans and White Noise.
+Fantasy film nominees are Avatar: The Way of Water, The Batman, Black Panther: Wakanda Forever, Everything Everywhere All At Once and Nope.
+The contemporary film category nominees are Bardo, Bullet Train, Glass Onion: A Knives Out Mystery, Tár and Top Gun: Maverick.More from The Hollywood Reporter'Everything Everywhere All At Once'...

 Comments / 0